LRKFallon/Sorting-a-data-frame-and-plotting-a-time-series-to-find-which-country-is-richest-per-person.ipynb/README.md

 ![04 Top 5 countries in terms of GDP per Capita](https://user-images.githubusercontent.com/48648985/55725099-d4ea3a80-5a04-11e9-8f43-e4ea1fc60b53.png)

-## Is Kuwait really the richest country in the world on a per-person basis?
+# Is Kuwait really the richest country in the world on a per-person basis?

-### Let us first isolate the data on Kuwait:
+### To analyse this question, first, the data on Kuwait needs to be isolated:

 kuwait = data[data.country == 'Kuwait']
 kuwait.head()